-Delivery times Delivery times may vary but signed prints will be dispatched within 7 working days.
+Delivery times Delivery times may vary but prints ordered online expect to be dispatched within 2 working days of the order being placed.
+Bespoke orders of signed prints will be dispatched within 7 working days.
 UK delivery can be expected within 10 working days.
 Overseas delivery times will vary but you will be notified when your print is ready for dispatch, and all relevant shipping references supplied for ease of tracking, where applicable.
 Please allow up to 28 days for delivery of framed prints, longer for etchings which may have to be printed and can take up to 8 weeks.
 Should you require your item sooner, please contact Astrid at the above address and for an additional fee, your order can be fast-tracked.
 Turnaround times will depend on the contents of your order.

 Delivery charges All delivery within Mainland UK is included for print orders of £2000 and over.
 All other shipments might be subject to additional shipping fees.
 Delivery charges will be advised prior to shipping and invoiced accordingly.
 Please enquire if you wish to find out costs or discuss collection.

 Taxes & custom fees The buyer is responsible for all taxes and custom fees which may apply.

 Returns If you are not sufficiently happy with your product, you may return it, but please confirm this is what you intend to do within 48 hours of receipt.
 Providing these terms are met, a full refund will be given, although you will be responsible for shipping costs.
 Original shipping costs cannot be refunded.

 Cancellation If you wish to cancel your order, please contact firstname.lastname@example.org.